Wire Sizing Guide: NEC 310.16 Explained Simply

 NEC 310.16 is straightforward when used step-by-step.
 Most mistakes happen when people skip context and jump straight to a number.

-For quick code reference on site, Ask NETA lets electricians ask in plain English and get NEC-linked guidance fast.
+For quick code reference on site, Ask BONBON lets electricians ask in plain English and get NEC-linked guidance fast.
 Free at www.askneta.com (App Store + Google Play).

 Stop flipping through the codebook